aaronbloomfield/nws/hws/weboftrust/index.md

 1. Create a GPG public/private keypair
 2. Register your public key with the submission server; you will be given a fake key
-3. Get your key signed by 15 of your fellow students in this class
+3. Get your valid key signed by 15 of your fellow students in this class
-4. Avoid signing any fake keys (you will need to verify your classmate's identity)
+4. Avoid signing any fake keys (you will need to verify your classmate's identity), and avoid getting your valid key signed by any fake keys
 5. Try to get people to accept a signature from your fake key

 You should read the entire assignment before getting started.
-You may wish to think about a strategy that will help you convince others to sign your fake key.
+You may wish to think about a strategy that will help you convince others to sign your fake key or to sign their valid key with your fake key.

 **Important:** Do not upload either of your keys to any public keyserver.
 It would be unethical for this class assignment to pollute the information on these public resources.
 We will search the keyservers for your public keys, and if we find them, **you will receive zero points.** If you upload your key to a public key server by accident, you must contact the instructor immediately.

 This assignment has *two* due dates:

 - Earlier due date: parts 1 through 3 needs to be completed by the earlier due date, which is one week before the later due date.
-You will need to submit your GPG public key<!--, and send an email, by this date -->.
+You will need to submit your GPG public key, and send an email, by this date.
 - Later due date: the rest of the assignment is due by the date specified on the Canvas landing page.
 You will need to submit your (signed) GPG keys, and the edited [weboftrust.py](weboftrust.py.html) ([src](weboftrust.py)) by this due date.

 **Acknowledgements:** This assignment was based, with permission, on [this one](https://people.csc.ncsu.edu/whenck/csc474/f23/ex/wot.html) by [William Enck](https://www.csc.ncsu.edu/people/whenck), who derived his (with permission) from an assignment created by [Adam Doupé](https://adamdoupe.com).